Cotylorhiza tuberculata: Development

-C. tuberculata are the most common jellyfish of their entire order in the Mediterranean Sea.
+Cotylorhiza tuberculata are the most common jellyfish of their entire order in the Mediterranean Sea.
 They experience an annual life cycle marked by summer population blooms, which is likely an adaptive result of the strong seasonal changes in their Mediterranean environment.
 Their phases of development are quite similar to that of their other jellyfish counterparts.
-C. tuberculata's four main stages of growth include the swimming larvae known as planulae, younger, sessile polyps called scyphistomae, the undeveloped young adult intermediates known as ephyrae, and the adult jellyfish forms, called medusas.
+C. tuberculata's four main stages of growth include the swimming larvae known as planulae; younger, sessile polyps called scyphistomae; the undeveloped young adult intermediates known as ephyrae; and the adult jellyfish forms, called medusas.
 In a given year, planulae are present from August to November, scyphistomae are present perennially, ephyrae can be seen from May to August, and medusa are prominent from July to November.

 Planulae use their small cilia to propel them through the water, eventually settling on a hard sediment on which they develop into their polyp form.
-The scyphistomae acquire their photosynthetic algae symbionts during their preliminary development phase, though the mechanism for this is still unclear.
+The scyphistomae acquire their photosynthetic algae symbionts during their preliminary development phase, although the mechanism for this is still unclear.
 These microorganisms live primarily in the mesoglea and lining of the cnidarian's gastrovascular system, bolstering oxygen production, and remain with the jellyfish for the rest of their lifespans.
 The polyps also undergo asexual reproduction to create more polyps; parts of each polyp will eventually metamorphose into ephyrae, which range between 1.7 and 4.2 mm in diameter.
 Young medusa take 8–10 weeks to reach an initial diameter of 3 cm, and then will grow by approximately 3–4 cm per week until reaching their final adult size.
 Gradually, the medusa develop with an average final diameter of approximately 35 cm.

-Sexual reproduction between adult medusa typically occurs between August and October.
-Female C. tuberculata are internally fertilized with sperm from the moutharm appendages of their male counterparts, and after a gestation period, eventually release large numbers of planulae into the water.
+Sexual reproduction between adult medusas typically occurs between August and October.
+Female C. tuberculata are internally fertilized with sperm from the mouth arm appendages of their male counterparts, and after a gestation period, eventually release large numbers of planulae into the water.

 With age, the adult C. tuberculata become increasingly damaged, mainly in the central dome of their top umbrella area.
 While the leading cause of medusa damage is wave-driven and wind-driven abrasion, the next most prominent modes of injury are anthropogenic.
 Motor boats and fishing nets are prominent causes of injury for these cnidarians, often leading to severe damage.
 This harm is a mild setback for jellyfish that have not yet finished growing, and when they are able to regenerate the injured anatomy, it often grows back asymmetrically.
-Older fried egg jellyfish are distinguished by their physical deterioration; their mesoglea are often delicate with a visibly broken exumbrella, and their coloration fades significantly.
+Older fried egg jellyfish are distinguished by their physical deterioration; their mesoglea are often delicate with a visibly broken exumbrella and their coloration fades significantly.